Thesis and Dissertation Preparation and Submission Timeline

 Submit to Advisor and Committee

-Authors should submit hard copies of the edited version of the manuscript to their academic advisor and each committee member at least one week before the jury or defense ― ten (10) days for doctoral dissertations.
+Authors should submit hard copies of the edited version of the manuscript to their academic advisor and each committee member at least one week before the defense ― ten (10) days for doctoral dissertations.
 Manuscripts should be prepared in accordance with the Form of Theses and Dissertations.

 Final Revisions to Content